asreview/paper-megameta-postprocessing-screeningresults/README.md

 ## Result

-The result of running all scripts in this repository is the file `output/megameta_asreview_quality_checked.xslx`.
+The result of running all master scripts up until [step 4](#running-the-complete-pipeline) in this repository is the file `output/megameta_asreview_quality_checked.xslx`.
 In this dataset the following columns have been added: